hyperledger-archives/indy-client/getting-started.md

     status: graduated
 ```

-# Apply for a Job
+## Apply for a Job

 At some time in the future, Alice would like to work for Acme Corp.
-Normally she would browse to acmecorp.com, where she would click on a hyperlink to apply for a job.
+Normally she would browse to their website, where she would click on a hyperlink to apply for a job.
 Her browser would download a link invitation which her Sovrin app would open; this would trigger a prompt to Alice, asking her to accept the link with Acme Corp.
 Because we’re using a CLI, the interface is different, but the steps are the same.
 We do approximately the same things that we did when Alice was accepting Faber College’s link invitation:

 ```
 ALICE@test> show sample/acme-job-application.sovrin